 4. Raw Coconut Yogurt

 Yogurt is fantastic cultured food to include in your healing plan and in your regular routine.
 Why?
-Because unlike fermented foods, yogurt is a cultured food meaning it is kept in a stabilized environment to ensure the right cultures develop and take place.
+Because, unlike fermented foods, yogurt is a cultured food meaning it is kept in a stabilized environment to ensure the right cultures develop and take place.
 Normally it is made with milk which mixes the cultures acidophilus and a few others that provide healing and regulating properties to the digestive tract.
 However, if you’re a dairy-free eater or just looking to avoid the negative issues that can come from eating dairy, opt for homemade raw coconut yogurt.
-Avoid those in the store that have a good bit of fillers and sugars that can actually hurt your gut instead of help it.
+Avoid those in the store that have a good bit of fillers and sugars that can actually hurt your gut instead of helping it.
 Coconut yogurt also has the benefits of containing antiviral nutrients known as lauric acid and caprylic acid which have been shown to fight and kill yeasts and other forms of bad bacteria in the body.
 Coconut yogurt is also delicious creamy, filling, and so easy to make!

 5. Water or Coconut Kefir

-Water kefir is a great option to dairy-based kefir, which has 10- 12 times the probiotics than yogurt.
+Water kefir is a great alternative to dairy-based kefir, which has 10- 12 times the probiotics than yogurt.
 However, one thing to keep in mind about kefir is that is made from yeasts, not just probiotic cultures.
 Kefir is made from kefir grains which are not grains but merely a cluster of yeasts that produce good bacteria during the culturing process.
 If you’re sensitive or allergic to yeast, you’ll need to opt for yogurt instead since it is not derived from yeast.
 However, if you are not sensitive to yeast, definitely opt for kefir whenever possible.
 It is one of the most ancient healing beverages to consume and is available as water or coconut kefir if you do not tolerate dairy.
 See more tips about coconut kefir here, or purchase water kefir at your local health food store.

 Bonus: Raw Cacao or Dark Chocolate (90 percent or higher)

-Unless you have candida overgrowth, (which can be triggered by chocolate due to it being fermented with wild airborne yeasts and not cultured in a stabilized environment), feel free to enjoy chocolate occasionally to support gut health.
+Unless you have candida overgrowth, (which can be triggered by chocolate due to it being fermented with wild airborne yeasts and not cultured in a stabilized environment), feel free to enjoy chocolate occasionally to Support gut health.
 Why?
 Because dark chocolate, especially raw cacao, is actually rich in natural probiotics.
-The beans go through fermentation after they are harvested which is when the delectable tastes of chocolate actually forms.
+The beans go through fermentation after they are harvested which is when the delectable tastes of chocolate actually form.
 When purchasing cacao, always buy raw and organic if you can to avoid pesticides, chemicals, and possible toxins such as lead that can occur in regular chocolate.
 Dark chocolate that is organic and 90 percent is also a great choice, just be sure to avoid those especially high in sugar which feeds bad bacteria in the body.
 Cacao is also a great source of iron, magnesium, zinc, and B vitamins that establish a healthy gut too.
 See more about chocolate for gut health here!

 Now that you’ve got an array of healthy foods for your gut, have a look at all of our recipes and see how you can work these probiotic-rich foods into your plant-based meals.
 Got a meal idea you’d like to share?
 Leave us a comment and let us know!

-For more on candida overgrowth, probiotics, fermented foods and gut health, also be sure to check out some expert tips from a professional in the field, such as Donna Gates of Body Ecology, and Ricki Heller, who you can find at RickiHeller.com.
+For more on candida overgrowth, probiotics, fermented foods, and gut health, also be sure to check out some expert tips from a professional in the field, such as Donna Gates of Body Ecology, and Ricki Heller, who you can find at RickiHeller.com.